tomhall82/baratie-booking/README.md

 - Allow authorised users to perform CRUD functionality on bookings.
 - Allow authorised users to view only their bookings.
 - Allow staff users to view all bookings.
-- Have a home page with information about the restaraunt.
+- Have a home page with information about the restaurant.

 ## Structure

 ### Features
-- base.html features a navagation bar which will adapt to scree size and display different options depending if an authorised user if logged in.
+- base.html features a navigation bar which will adapt to screen size and display different options if an authorised user is logged in.

 Desktop display not logged in: